terraindata/terrain/README.md

 	Rebase and squash on your feature branch before merging if you have too many commits, or unhelpful commit messages.
 	`git log` in master should always look beautiful and be a helpful history of what has happened.
 	Commit to good commits.
+17. Code should read like English.
+Comment when necessary, but try your best to write code that doesn't need comments.
+18. Be keen on adding to this README, and keen on trimming it down.
+19. None of these standards are set in stone; if you have an idea for a way to improve these, make it known.
+Coding practices evolve.
+20. No code is set in stone, either.
+Refactor when you find something that you know you could do better.
+	Refactor responsibly: test your changes, and apply appropriate cost-benefit-analysis before starting to be certain that your time is well-used.
 11. No not believing in yourself.
 24. Linear ordering in ordered lists is overrated.